 You can read more about the project, and the exhibition, in Andrew Sneddon’s fascinating cover story in Life magazine for the Sunday Independent (Halloween 2023), which explains the witch trials of Europe & Ireland, while finding new ways to understand and commemorate them.

-RTE recently covered the exhibition’s blend of new technology with more traditional information panels, objects, maps, manuscripts, books, and images.
+Sneddon and McCollum wrote an article for RTE Brainstorm detailing the exhibition’s blend of new technology with more traditional forms of exhibition materials.
 You can read the article here.

 Andrew Sneddon in RTE Article, 2023